Difficulty

 • Susceptible to powdery mildew.
 Highly susceptible to sunburn.

 Indigo Gem and Indigo Treat are better than the older varieties, but they are known for not being as good as some of the newer ones.
-This can be important for species that aren't well developed, since the difference can be fairly dramatic.
+This can be important for species that aren't well developed, such as the honeyberry, since the difference can be dramatic.

 Indigo Treat